 I know most people’s solution to this horrific practice is to stop consuming dairy.
 That’s one solution.
 But how about the billions of people worldwide who will never give up their cheese, or cream in their coffee, or whey protein shakes?
 I always teach my kids that whatever you pay for, you are supporting.
 WE are the one keeping these practices going, we are the enslaver, we are the ones ripping the baby away from the mother.

-So I would gladly pay 2 or 3 times the price to purchase dairy where the calf is left with the mother for… I don’t know… I have no experience with cows or their growth etc. but I would guess… at least 3-4 months?
+So I would gladly pay 2 or 3 times the price to purchase dairy where the calf is left with the mother for… I don’t know… I have no experience with cows or their growth etc. but I would guess… at least 4-6 months?
+And when it is time to wean, how about using a more humane method, like QuietWean?

 I remember when organic food was considered ridiculous.
 I was mocked by everyone including family members for paying ‘outrageous prices’ to support the organic food movement.
 20 years later, guess what?
 Yep.
 Every single one of those nay-sayers is regularly buying and eating organic food.